 Captain Invincible and his super space sidekick Comet must make it back to Earth.
 In order to do so, they must rely on their knowledge of three-dimensional shapes such as cones, cubes, and even pyramids.
 Can this dynamic duo traverse the obstacles and make it back?
 Your students will love this engaging book with special characters.

-These books for teaching shapes will help your students learn about everything from squares to cubes while reading engaging, fun stories.
-Share them with your young readers today!
+These books for teaching shapes are one of the easiest ways to help your students learn about everything from squares to cubes while reading engaging, fun stories.
+Share them with your young readers today to help them learn this important skill!